FredericGariepy/LighthouseLabs/PKM/W5/Projects/Risk Management/Project/Report.md

 Chin, K. (n.d.).
 What is an ISMS (Information Security Management System)?
 UpGuard.
 Retrieved July 29, 2024, from https://www.upguard.com/blog/isms

+Statista.
+(2024).
+How long does it take your organization to fill a cybersecurity position with a qualified candidate?
+Retrieved from https://www.statista.com/statistics/1322366/cybersecurity-staffing-time-to-fill-vacancy-worldwide/

+ZipRecruiter.
+(2024).
+Security technician salary.
+Retrieved from https://www.ziprecruiter.com/Salaries/Security-Technician-Salary
 -------------

 Resources: